Blog

 Building Real Connections: Confinity's Role in Combatting Loneliness on Social Media

-Discover how Confinity fosters meaningful relationships and promotes mental well-being, tackling loneliness and isolation caused by traditional social media platforms.By Confinity · March 3, 2026 · 2-minute readQuiet tools, not a toolbar.
+Discover how Confinity fosters meaningful relationships and promotes mental well-being, tackling loneliness and isolation caused by traditional social media platforms.Written to last.

-Social media was made to bring people together and connect them over distances but, despite the increased use of social media, people today feel lonelier than ever.
-The number of connections, followers, subscribers may be increasing but the disconnect between users makes the experience of using social media more isolating than ever.
-Research shows that the problem of loneliness is prevalent even in societies where social media is most widely used.
+Social media was made to bring people together and connect them over distances.
+People today feel lonelier than ever.
+Connections, followers, subscribers: the numbers keep rising.
+The disconnect between users makes the experience more isolating than ever.
+Research shows that loneliness is prevalent even in the societies where social media is most widely used.

 As Olds and Schwartz argue in The Lonely American, despite internet access and social media platforms devoted solely to the purpose of staying connected, 21st century America suffers from higher levels of loneliness than any previous generation.
-Loneliness is defined as an unpleasant experience that stems from a perceived discrepancy between a person’s desired and actual social relationships.
-In simple words, a person feels lonely when their social relations are deficient in some important way.
+Loneliness is defined as an unpleasant experience that stems from a perceived discrepancy between a person's desired and actual social relationships.
+Put simply: your social relations fall short in a way that matters.

-Unlike traditional social media platforms, Confinity offers people a space where they can foster personal connections with their family and build a meaningful presence.
-Where others fail, Confinity tackles the growing issue of emotional loneliness by giving people a platform which instils a sense of belonging, affirms their identity, and provides them with support.
+Confinity offers people a space where they can foster personal connections with their family.
+You build a meaningful presence there.
+Where others fail, it tackles the growing issue of emotional loneliness by giving people a platform which instils a sense of belonging, affirms their identity, and provides them with support.

 According to research, image-based social media platforms such as Instagram and Snapchat are more effective at making people feel happier than text-based platforms such as Twitter (now X).
-This is because images are better at quickly communicating feelings and messages than words are.
-And also because people tend to trust what they see.
-However, even though images can create feelings of connectedness, these social media platforms lack authenticity.
-Interactions are superficial and shallow, with people building a life on social media that is far removed from their reality.
+Images communicate feelings and messages faster than words do.
+People also tend to trust what they see.
+Even so, the platforms lack authenticity.
+Interactions stay superficial.
+People build a life on social media that's far removed from their reality.

 Researchers Makarin, Bragheiri, and Levy found that college-wide access to Facebook led to a 7% increase in severe depression and a 20% increase in anxiety disorder.
-A reason for this harmful impact on mental health is social comparison.
-People spend a significant amount of time on social media comparing their lives to others which can lead to anxiety and depression.
-Where traditional social media platforms are marked with this culture of promoting curated lifestyles, Confinity encourages users to share genuine stories and memories.
+One reason is social comparison.
+People spend hours on social media measuring their lives against other people's.
+Comparison of that kind leads to anxiety and depression.
+Traditional social media platforms are marked by this culture of curated lifestyles.
+Confinity encourages users to share genuine stories and memories.